socadk/design-practice-repository/activities/DPR-TacticDDD.md

 **Modeling Steps**.
 In tactic DDD, an already existing OOA/OOD Domain Model is refined to call out instances of these patterns; alternatively, the pattern-oriented domain model can also be distilled from the functional requirements directly (possibly via [Subdomains](https://contextmapper.org/docs/subdomain/), another DDD pattern):

 1. Distinguish Entities (stateful) and Value Objects (stateless), and expose cross-cutting or supporting code that does not fit into any class well as Services (can start with a [Transaction Script](https://martinfowler.com/eaaCatalog/transactionScript.html) per user story or use case).
 2. Group output of Step 1 into Aggregates (storage units) and let Aggregates communicate state changes via Domain Events.
-In ["The Anatomy Of Domain-Driven Design"](https://leanpub.com/theanatomyofdomain-drivendesign), S. Millet and S. Knight define Aggregate like this: "A single object graph may closely relate to the real domain but it does not make for an effective model.
+In ["The Anatomy Of Domain-Driven Design"](https://leanpub.com/theanatomyofdomain-drivendesign), S. Millet and S. Knight define Aggregate like this: "A single object graph may closely relate to the real domain, but it does not make for an effective model.
 Treating the model as a single consistency boundary in a collaborative domain can lead to conflict for changes that are completely unrelated. [...]
 Therefore: Decompose large objects structures into smaller objects groupings called aggregates which are based around invariants (business rules).
 An aggregate is a unit of consistency ensuring transactional boundaries are set at the right level of granularity to ensure a usable application by avoiding blocking at the database level."
 3. Add a Repository for each Aggregate (to implement lifecycle management) and add Factories as needed (generally speaking, never apply a pattern just because it exists; there has to be a solid business-level or technical justification for its use).